dustinpfister/blog_posts/_posts/js-regex.md

 ## 2 - Regular expression flags

 When it comes to creating a regular expression it is possible to set one or more [flags for the pattern](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions#advanced_searching_with_flags).
-These flags can be used as a way to indicate things like if all instances of a pattern should be match or not which would be the Global Search flag.
+These flags can be used as a way to indicate things like if all instances of a pattern should be match or not which would be the Global Search flag, or if the matching should not be case sensitive sense case sensitivity is the default for matching.
+Some of these flags have been an option for a log time, while others are more recent additions in late specs of javaScript.
+So when using them there is taking a moment to think in terms of how far back you want to go when it comes to supporting older platforms, and maybe fine other ways of doing what these flags do if you want to match things back farther.
+In any case flags are a major part of creating a regular expression instance so of course I will need to go over a few examples of flags here in this section.

 ### 2.1 - The Generate indices of matches flag - d